Lihc531/Tanre-Yongfei/README.md

 This repository contains the analysis code and redistributable derived inputs for the manuscript:

-> **Preferential alignment of Tanre Yongfei-associated herb-target signals with activated inflammatory transcriptional modules in community-acquired pneumonia: a systems pharmacology analysis**
+> **Integrating prescription-derived graph learning and network diffusion to characterize Tanre Yongfei herb-target alignment with reproducible inflammatory modules in community-acquired pneumonia**

 The repository was curated from the authors' recovered analysis scripts and the final supplementary workbook.
 It is intended for peer review and public archiving (e.g., GitHub + Zenodo).
 The final RWR parameter choice (`alpha = 0.5`) was confirmed by the author during repository curation.